nextleap-project/countermitm/source/oob.rst

 private key in most cases also means loosing access to ones key history.

 So in some cases if Bob lost his device Alice will have a much longer history for him then he has himself.
-Therefor Bob can only compare keys for the timespan since the last device loss.
+Therefore Bob can only compare keys for the timespan since the last device loss.
 Never the less this would lead to the detection of attacks in that time.